Trust is the new currency of business. — Stephen Covey

 Marketing is an exercise in minimizing the effort that our prospects have to exert to trust us.

 Trust should trump most investments that you make in marketing.
 Behind each marketing dollar that you spend, you should have a very clear understanding of how it is building trust.
 Trust takes time to build and those micro-experiences matter deeply.
-Here are some ways to invest in building trust with your customers:
+There are many ways to gain trust.
+Here is a tool that I have found to be a powerful way to facilitate trust brainstorming with leadership teams.
+The more of each of these things that you invest in, the more trust you will predictably gain from your customers:

 Reputation.
 Be who you say you are.
 Be honest.
 Maintain your integrity over time.